Energy Mediated by Interference of Particles (Parts I-IV): The Way to Unified Classical and Quantum Fields and Interactions: 5. The role of cross-correlation energy in several basic physical phenomena

 Superdiamagnetism (perfect diamagnetism) is a phenomenon occurring in certain materials at low temperatures, characterized by the complete absence of magnetic permeability and the exclusion of the interior magnetic field.
 According to the "modified" quantum mechanics, superdiamagnetism is a feature of superconductivity, which is described by the quantum mechanics by a single wave-function~\cite{Lond} of the BEC state.
 The Bose-Einstein condensation also applies to quasiparticles in solids.
 For instance, a magnon in an antiferromagnet carries spin 1 and thus obeys the Bose-Einstein statistics.
 A magnetic ordering at the temperatures lower than the point of condensation is the analog of superfluidity.
 The anomalous magnetic properties of the material, in the present model, are attributed to the extraordinary magnetic moment [see, Eqs. (\ref{eq148}) and (\ref{eq153})] of the Bose-Einstein condensate.
-The quantum anomalous and fractional states of particles in quantum anomalous and fractional Hall effects do not associate directly with BEC.
+The quantum anomalous and fractional states of particles in quantum anomalous and fractional Hall effects are not connect directly with BEC.
+Indeed, the quantum anomalous Hall effect or most commonly the anomalous Hall effect is usually attributed either to a disorder-related effect due to spin-dependent scattering of the charges or an effect which can be described in terms of the so-called Pancharatnam-Berry phase effect.
+Naturally, such effects can be easily reinterpreted as the "hidden" cross-correlation (interference) between particles.
 The fractional quantum Hall effect is a physical phenomenon in which the quantum system behaves as if it was composed of particles with charge smaller than the elementary charge.
 Fractionally-charged quasiparticles, for instance, in the very elegant theory proposed by R.B.
 Laughlin ~\cite{Laug}, is based on the trial mathematical wave-function